St Chrysostom's Church, Victoria Park

-Saint Chrysostom's Church is the Anglican parish church in Victoria Park, Manchester, England.
+Saint Chrysostom's Church is the parish church in Victoria Park, Manchester, England.
 The church is of the Anglo-Catholic tradition, and also has a strong tradition of being inclusive and welcoming.

 The church's patron saint is Saint John Chrysostom.
 It is one of three working churches dedicated in honour of St John Chrysostom in the Church of England; the others are in Liverpool and Peckham, S. London.

-The church is in the Deanery of Ardwick within the Archdeaconry of Manchester, the Diocese of Manchester and Province of York.
+The church is in the Deanery of Manchester North and East within the Archdeaconry of Manchester, the Diocese of Manchester and Province of York.

 History and geography

 The parish which St Chrysostom's Church serves, extends from Dickenson Road in the south, to Plymouth Grove in the north, from Wilmslow Road (west) to Stockport Road (east), and includes large areas of Rusholme, Longsight and all Victoria Park.
 St Mary's Hospital, Victoria Baths, the Chinese Consulate, Longsight Market, and a large part of the Curry Mile are all in the parish.

 Historically the area known as Victoria Park was from 1850 included in the parish of St James, Birch, and remained so until 1878, when the new parish was created from parts of the parish of St James and others.

 In 1836, a unique enterprise was undertaken by Richard Lane and Partners, architects, to establish a residential area to the east of Wilmslow Road, an "estate" of substantial houses in spacious grounds, where prosperous business and professional families could live.
 Lane was noted for his public work in the neo-classical style, for example his Chorlton-on-Medlock Town Hall.
 The facade of this building remains on the Manchester Metropolitan University All Saints Campus and now forms part of the Mabel Tylecote Building.

 By 1850 about 50 houses by various architects had been built.
 Victoria Park contains examples of work by several architects including Alfred Waterhouse (Xaverian College); George T. Redmayne (Dalton Hall and St Chrysostom's); Edward Salomons (Hirstwood) and Edgar Wood (Church of Christ Scientist).

 The park attracted well-known people during the 19th century, including Richard Cobden, MP, George Hadfield, MP, Sir Charles Hallé, Ford Madox Brown, the Pankhursts and Sir Arthur Roscoe, uncle of Beatrix Potter.

 A church was included in line drawings issued by Lane in 1836.
 The building was started in the 1840s but was abandoned because the Victoria Park Company went bankrupt.